khushi2031/Face-Recognition-Ip-Camera/README.md

 ## Tips
 - If you don't understand what the code do, I already comments it line by line.
 - You also can Google the syntax, and read the explanation from OpenCV Documentation.
-- Feel free to ask me through my email: nazmiasri95@gmail.com
+- Feel free to ask me through my email: sacha.arbonel@hotmail.fr

 ## Credit to:
 #### Anirban from TheCodacus.
 Link: http://thecodacus.com/